pravodev/php-import-export-javascript-like/README.md

-# PHP IMPORT & EXPORT FILE Javascript-like
+# PHP IMPORT & EXPORT Javascript-like

 After php 7.4 release, I am interested in the new feature, the arrow function.
 This reminds me when using javascript, I use a lot of arrow functions.